mkellsy/rpi-case-model/README.md

 There also is a retainer bracket that can hold the board without using screws inside the case.
 This bracket does cover the ribbon slots, so it is best used with the default or blank tops.
 This is not needed fpr the touchscreen because the motherboard attaches to the back of the screen.

 ### 1/20/2019 Update.
-- Since #4-40 screws are hard to find, I changed the bolt pattern to accommodate #6-32 screws
+- Since #4-40 screws are hard to find, I changed the bolt pattern to accommodate #6-32 screws.
+- Added support backing for the frame screws.

 ### 1/19/2019 Update.
 - Changed the honeycomb pattern, it is much cleaner now.